 - The forum is aimed at 14 to 19 year olds across Kent and Medway

 - 20 to 25 years olds will be sign-posted to adult opportunities/volunteering/work experience

 - If you would like to join the forum please complete the application form here: https://www.kentcht.nhs.uk/forms/join-youth-forum/

 Who’s involved in the forum?

-6 NHS organisations and Healthwatch Kent have started the forum.
+6 NHS organisations plus Healthwatch Kent and Medway have started the forum.
 We have an agreement to all work together and the steering group will meet quarterly.